geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

 Debugging
 `````````
-If connection fails, try to increase logging for LDAP in ``WEB-INF/classes/log4j.xml``:
+If the connection fails, try to increase the logging level for LDAP in ``WEB-INF/classes/log4j.xml``:

 .. code-block:: xml